If you suspect bed bugs in your home or business, we offer free inspections.

 Reactions to bed bug bites can be immediate but in some cases it can take up to two weeks for the reaction to manifest.
 Commonly, the bites appear in a straight line, very close together.
 That’s because when disturbed while feeding, the bed bug may wait just a moment to resume feeding and will move very little before resuming.

-Once you begin to search for them, you will generally find dead bed bugs, their exoskeletons (which come off when they shed them) and dark-red spots from blood-filled fecal matter.
+Once you begin to search for them, you will generally find dead bed bugs, their exoskeletons (which come off when they shed them) and dark-red spots that look like pen dots.
 You may also notice a sweet, musty odor.